 Right now, I’m keen on the pharmaceutical giant AstraZeneca.
 The company appears to have plenty of potential left in its research and development pipeline.
 And new medicines could emerge in the years ahead with the potential to drive further growth in sales and profits.

 Meanwhile, we are seeing the first sparks of a turnaround in the underlying business of fast-moving consumer goods company PZ Cussons.
 A new chief executive has his sights set on reviving the company’s fortunes and the stock has risen in anticipation of that.
 But it’s recently fallen back a bit and I see the recent lull in the price as a decent buying opportunity.

-The post The 5 best shares I’d buy for my portfolio in 2021 appeared first on The Motley Fool UK.
+The post 5 of the best shares I’d buy now for the stock market rally in 2021 appeared first on The Motley Fool UK.

-Rupert Hargreaves owns shares in Prudential and Admiral.
-The Motley Fool UK has recommended Admiral Group, AG Barr, Just Eat Takeaway.com N.V., and Prudential.
+Kevin Godbold has no position in any share mentioned.
+The Motley Fool UK has recommended Norcros and PZ Cussons.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2021